Northeastern-Electric-Racing/LearningSessions/learning-session-5-prisma/README.md

   - an owner (hint: you'll also have to update the User model to be able to have many plants)
 - Once you've added this model, run `yarn prisma:migrate` to update the sql and database.
 Give the migration a good name when prompted!
 You'll then need to run `yarn prisma:generate` which builds the code that lets you write queries to the plant table.
 - Fill out the `createPlant` and `updatePlant` functions in `index.ts`.
 You should be able to update any of a plant's fields (except for id).
+- Do some manual testing to make sure this works

 ## Exercise 3